Components of Romantic Relationships: The 5 C’s.

 Contentment

-The ultimate measure of the success of a relationship is whether both parties consider themselves to be content (fulfilled, productive, enriched, etc.).
+The ultimate measure of the success of a relationship is whether both parties consider themselves to be content — a state of feeling fulfilled, productive, enriched, and part of a unified entity.
 With contentment comes trust and vice versa.
 It’s a feedback loop.

 For this reason — and perhaps paradoxically — studies show that individuals rate their own level of contentment most highly when they view the relationship as having a higher priority than themselves.
 When the relationship wins, individuals are happier.